Is It Acceptable For A White Person To Wear A Turban, Or Is It Cultural Appropriation?

 For instance, you will be less likely to misuse an artifact that a culture considers sacred if you understand it.
 Some situations may require permission.
 It’s essential to defer to and respect the experts in any culture, which may involve not presenting yourself as an expert.

-Cultural appropriation can be painful to those whose culture has been abused, especially because of the historic mistreatment that most minorities have gone through and their respective traditions.
+Cultural appropriation can be painful to those whose culture has been abused, especially because of the historical mistreatment that most minorities have gone through and their respective traditions.

 Wearing A Turban For A White Person Is Not Always A Bad Thing